emmanueljs1/nbe/NbE.lagda.md

     A normalization algorithm should still produce a term that is well-typed under the context `Γ` (and with the same type)

-  - `nf(nf(t)) = nf(t)` (idempotency)

-    This property refers to the "normalization" part of the algorithm ─ it should actually produce a term that has been fully normalized, i.e. it cannot undergo any more normalization.

   - `⟦ nf(t) ⟧ = ⟦ t ⟧` (preservation of meaning)

+     The `⟦ t ⟧` notation here indicates the *denotation* of `t`, which is equivalent to its meaning (in some meta-language).

      We want an algorithm for normalization by evaluation to ensure that the normal form of a term that is obtained is _semantically equal_ to the original term.
 Put simply, this means that the two terms must have the same meaning.

-      The `⟦ t ⟧` notation here indicates the *denotation* of `t`, which is equivalent to its meaning (in some meta-language).
+  - `nf(nf(t)) = nf(t)` (idempotency)

+    This property refers to the "normalization" part of the algorithm ─ it should actually produce a term that has been fully normalized, i.e. it cannot undergo any more normalization.

-Equality of functions is undecidable, so the last property is especially tricky to prove for any algorithm.
+Equality of functions is undecidable, so the last property is especially tricky to prove for any algorithm in general.
 Instead, we will want to use βη-equivalence, or _definitional equality_.
 In STLC, we have that two terms are definitionally equal if and only if they have the same meaning.
 By proving that `Γ ⊢ nf(t) = t : T`, that the normal form of a term is definitionally equal to the original term, we will be proving that the normal form of a term preserves the meaning of the original term.